Munavar7420/Dynamic-sales-Dashboard/README.md

 2. Created an area chart to analyze GM Trend for every month.

-3. Created two semi pie-chart to analyze discount and gross margin.
+3. Created two donut charts to analyze discount and gross margin.

 4. Created a slicer based on products.